Sironko District: Population

 In 1991, the national population census estimated the district population at 147,700.
-The national census in 2002 estimated the population at 185,800, with an annual growth rate of 2.6 percent.
-The population in 2012 was estimated to be 239,600.
+The 2002 census estimated the population at 185,800, with an annual growth rate of 2.6 percent.
+The population was estimated to be 239,600 in 2012.

 Geography

 The district has a total area of 446.1 km2.

 Major towns

-Sironko is the largest town and the administrative headquarters.
+Sironko is the largest town and the administrative headquarters of the district.
 Mafuni, Nakaloke, Mutufu, and Budadiri are the main trading centers within the district.

 Counties, sub-counties and constituencies

 Budadiri County is the only county in the district.

 Economy

 The primary activity is agriculture with a focus on food crops such as beans, groundnuts, sorghum, millet, cassava, potatoes and sweet potatoes.
 Coffee and cotton are the main cash crops.
 Fruits and vegetables grown in the district include passion fruit, tomatoes, onions and cabbage.

 Tourist attractions

 Part of Mount Elgon National Park lies within Sironko district.
 One of the two main trails in the park, Sasa trail, starts near the Budadiri trading center located within the district.